 Workspaces

-A workspace in MotionLab3 is any combination of Scope, Display and Control widgets, which users might configure for the purpose of their testing.
-Therefore, a workspace includes:
+A Workspace in MotionLab3 is any combination of Scope, Display and Control widgets, which users can configure for the purpose of their testing.
+Therefore, a Workspace includes:

 A Control widget with a set of registers displayed in the graphical format selected by the user.